 The Bodhisatta was the first victim to be taken to the chopping block.
-As the chaplain stood beside him with sword in hand the chief queen spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) hoping for divine intervention.
-Indra, king of the gods, heard her plea, and seeing what was about to befall the Bodhisatta appeared on Earth and frightened the king with a blazing mass of iron and had all the victims set free.
+As the chaplain stood beside him with sword in hand, the chief queen spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) hoping for divine intervention.
+Indra, king of the gods, heard her plea, and seeing what was about to befall the Bodhisatta, appeared on Earth and frightened the king with a blazing mass of iron and had all the victims set free.
 A mob stoned the chaplain to death and tried to kill the king too, but Indra stopped them.
-So the king was banished to an outcast settlement.
+Instead, the king was banished to an outcast settlement.
 The Bodhisatta was given the crown, and while he never pardoned his father, he did support him through the rest of his life.

 In the Lifetime of the Buddha

-The chaplain was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and wanted to kill him so he could take over as leader of the brotherhood.
+The chaplain was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and wanted to kill him so he could take over as leader of the sangha.
 With the help of King Ajatasattu, his chief supporter, who had murdered his own father to get the crown, Devadatta hired thirty-one of the best archers in the land and sent one to a spot where the Buddha walked every day.
-Devadatta told him to use a poisoned arrow to ensure the Buddha died and after the assassination told him which road to use to return.
+Devadatta told him to use a poisoned arrow to ensure the Buddha died and told him which road to use to return after the assassination.
 Then, to cover up his involvement in the murder, Devadatta sent two archers to that road to kill the first archer, four more to kill the next two, eight to kill the four, and sixteen to kill the eight.